gazpachoking/jsonref/docs/index.rst

 This callable must take the URI as an argument, and return the parsed JSON referred to by that URI.

-The :class:`JsonLoader` class is provided to fill this role, and a default instance of it will be used for all refs unless a custom one is specified.
+The :func:`jsonloader` function is provided to fill this role, and it will be used for all refs unless a custom one is specified.

-.. autoclass:: JsonLoader
+.. autofunction:: jsonloader
-    :members: __call__

 Custom Loaders
 ----------